|OF TIGER WALLS AND CANYON

 THE YAMPA AND GREEN RIVERS

-Audrey Benedict, Dr. Emmett Evanoff, Dr. Geoff Hammerson, Dr. Mike Scott, and Dr. Ed Wick
+Sarah Drummond, Dr. Emmett Evanoff, Dr. Geoff Hammerson, Dr. Mike Scott, Dr. Ed Wick, and Holiday River Expeditions

 The Yampa is one of North America’s premier wilderness rivers—a world where life is written in water and history in rock.
 Gathering strength from its two main tributaries, the Elk and Little Snake, the Yampa River has carved a spectacular canyon through the eastern arm of Dinosaur National Monument.
 Our oar-powered raft journey begins at Deer Lodge Park, at the Monument’s eastern edge.
 In the capable hands of our guides from Holiday River Expeditions and benefiting from the expertise of our remarkable team of leaders, we’ll spend five days exploring canyon worlds powered by the energy of the desert sun and shaped by the flow of a river that still dances to its ancient rhythms.
 The stage is set by the extraordinary geology of this water-sculpted landscape—the stories behind the scenery both dramatic and compelling.